Cosmological constraints with the Effective Fluid approach for Modified Gravity: Introduction

 Recently, a comparison of different approaches to the quasi-static approximation in Horndeski models was made by Ref.~\cite{Pace:2020qpj}, by applying this approximation to either the field equations, as done in the Effective fluid approach, or the equations for the two metric potentials $\Phi$ and $\Psi$ and finally, the use of the attractor solution derived within the Equation of State approach \cite{Battye:2015hza}.
 It was found that all three approaches agree exactly on small scales and that in general, this approach is valuable in future model selections analyses for models beyond the \lcdm model.

 In this analysis we use the Effective Fluid approach and our EFCLASS code, for the background and first order perturbations, to obtain cosmological constraints with the latest cosmological data sets: we include the Pantheon SNe compilation \cite{Scolnic:2017caz}, the Planck 2018 CMB data \cite{Aghanim:2018eyx}, the $H_0$ Riess measurement \cite{Riess:2019cxk}, various BAO points \cite{Alam:2016hwk,Beutler:2011hx,Ross:2014qpa}, and a new redshift space distortions (RSD) likelihood (see Ref.~\cite{Arjona:2020yum} for the ``Gold 2018" compilation of Ref.~\cite{Sagredo:2018ahx}).
+An important aspect of our investigation is that we take into consideration neutrino mass as a varying parameter.
+Neutrino mass is usually held fixed in analyses which could obscure its relation to MG parameters.
+The role of massive neutrinos in modified gravity was first investigated in \cite{Motohashi:2010sj} by considering $f(R)$ gravity.
+The implementation in Boltzmann solvers of $f(R)$ gravity including neutrino mass as a varying parameter was carried out in \cite{Motohashi:2012wc,Chudaykin:2014oia}, where cosmological constraints were also computed.

 The paper is organised as follows.
 In Sec.~\ref{Section:models} we briefly summarize our theoretical framework and present the models we consider, in Sec.~\ref{Section:cosmo-constraints} we present the results of our MCMC analysis with EFCLASS, in Sec.~\ref{Section:conclusions} we conclude and lastly, in Appendix \ref{Section:appendix-A} we present some details on our RSD likelihood.